 After two weeks of activities in Johannesburg, it was time to check out Cape Town.
 Our trip was jam packed with activities from the time we landed.
 If you are like me and haven’t done any research then check out this budget travel guide!
-So this is how we spent 6 days in Cape Town, South Africa.
+So this is how we spent 6 days travelling around Cape Town, South Africa.

 6 Days in Cape Town, South Africa

 We landed around 8am and were blessed with beautiful weather.
 We had to get up Table Mountain today because it was so clear.
 So we picked up the car and headed to the waterfront first and hopped on the ferry to Robben Island.
 After learning so much from the Apartheid museum, it was time to learn more about Robben Island.
 This was a prison for political prisoners and it was where Nelson Mandela was imprisoned for 18 of 27 years.
 It was interesting hearing from our tour guide who was also a former prisoner on the island.

 From Robben Island we grabbed some fast food for lunch and made our way to Table Mountain.
 We had the perfect view from the top, it was so clear you could see down to Robben Island.
 We walked around for a little while and made our way down as the sun was setting.
 It was a beautiful way to end our first day in Cape Town.